lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/README.md

   - punc = ["。", "，", "！", "？", "'", "\"", ",", ".", "、", "?", "「", "」"]

 ## Methods
-Four different methods are chosen and applied.
+Five different methods are chosen and applied.

 ## Results
 - 1000 random sampling with replacement is employed for the result of every method to acquire a general distribution.